 The Southwood Garden at St James’s Church, Piccadilly, is tucked between Jermyn Street and Piccadilly.
 The garden or ‘green churchyard,’ as it has been known for much of its 300 year history, is a much loved part of this historic site which has one of Sir Christopher Wren’s finest churches, at its centre.

 The Southwood Garden is used as a venue for events and in recent years, has hosted a number of exhibitions.
-This year the Church is collaborating with a West End gallery to host an outdoor exhibition of work by a celebrated British sculptor.
+The Church continues to collaborate with the West End gallery, Bowman Sculpture, to host an outdoor exhibition of work by Emily Young, the UK's leading sculptor working in stone.

 The Church is keen to encourage biodiversity and sees its garden as a vital habitat for wildlife.
 The Southwood Garden is made up of paving, lawns and flower beds containing a mix of evergreen and deciduous shrubs, perennials, spring bulbs and mature trees.
 On a warm day, bees arrive to enjoy the pollinator-friendly planting.
-The soil is riddled with juicy worms for the resident blackbirds and each March a pair of mallard ducks set up home and, if lucky, visitors can spot their ducklings paddling in the fountain.
+The soil is riddled with juicy worms for the resident blackbirds and each March a pair of mallard ducks set up home.
+Lucky, visitors can spot their ducklings paddling in the fountain.